Bohri1/odin-recepies/README.md

 Basic calculator project from Odin Project
--Version 1.0:
+- Version 1.0:
-- The calculator works with clicks and keyboard
+- The calculator works with keyboard